dubtcs/nand/jack_compiler/README.md

 ## How To Use

-Translator is a simple console application.
+Compiler is a simple console application.
 Call `start jcom <filename/directory>` from inside the translator directory, and it will compile a jack program.

 The compiler can compile both individual files and entire directories.

-One *.xml file will be output for each *.jack file present.
+Two versions of the compiler are present:
+ - `jcom-xml` outputs a formatted *.xml file of the supplied code.
+ - `jcom` outputs a *.vm file of the supplied code that works with the JACK virtual machine.
+(WIP)

 ## Download + Build